JiangZehua/LegoTrainingRenderer/README.md

 # Installation

 - Download and install blender (tested with 3.4).
-- Open `render/brick_generator.blend` in blender.
-Ideally, you should do this from the command line, so that you can see terminal output from scripts launched inside blender.
-For example, `/Applications/Blender.app/Contents/MacOS/blender --python render_auto_reload.py render/brick_generator.blend` will open the file `render/brick_generator.blend` in blender, and run the script `render/auto_reload.py`.
+- Open `render/brick_generator.blend` in blender from the command line, so that you can see terminal output from scripts launched inside blender: `/PATH/TO/blender --python render_auto_reload.py render/brick_generator.blend`.
+This command will open the file `render/brick_generator.blend` in blender, and run the script `render/auto_reload.py`.
+Replace `/PATH/TO/blender` with the appropriate path or just `blender` after setting an alias (see below).
 - In blender, select scripting mode and open the file `render/render_env.py`, and run the script.
 The first time you run the script, make sure `INSTALL = True` in `render_env.py`.
 This installs modules in `requirements.txt` in blender's built-in version of python (3.10).
 After the first time running this script, you can set this back to False.

 You can edit scripts in external editors and reload them in blender.
 To make this reloading happen automatically, run the script `render/auto_reload.py` from inside blender (or on launch as in the 2nd step above).